back, neck and shoulder pain, sciatica,TMS and migraine headaches

 covering East Sussex, Battle, Hastings, Bexhill, Rye, Heathfield,

 Hailsham, Eastbourne, Crowborough, Brighton, Tunbridge Wells, Tonbridge,

 Ashford and Kent.

 I am often asked for help with a variety of pain problems, especially chronic problems, at my practice

 just outside of Battle, East Sussex.

-I have helped a variety of people with these sorts of problems using either psychotherapy, hypnotherapy, or defined psychological and cognitive training.
+I have helped a variety of people with these sorts of problems using either psychotherapy, hypnotherapy, or cognitive therapy.

 of us have experienced some sort of pain or discomfort at one time or another,